SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 > cf cups myOAuthService -p "{\"client_id\": \"myTestApp\",\"client_secret\": \"myTestApp\",\"uri\": \"uaa://login.<YOUR-CLOUDFOUNDRY-SYSTEM-DOMAIN>\"}"
 ```

-> Note: the quote type and escaping for inline JSON will vary based on which terminal you use, please adjust accordingly
+>NOTE: The quote type and escaping for inline JSON varies based on which terminal you use, so you may have to adjust the preceding commands.

-### 1.1.7 Publish and Push Sample, observe logs
+### 1.1.7 Publish and Push Sample

 See [Publish Sample](#publish-sample) and the sections that follow for instructions on how to publish and push this sample to either Linux or Windows.

+### 1.1.8 Observe Logs

-Optionally use the `cf logs` command to see log output.
+You can use the `cf logs` command to see log output.

-### 1.1.8 What to expect
+### 1.1.9 Logging in

-At this point the app is up and running.
+At this point, the app is running.
 You can access it at <http://single-signon.`YOUR-CLOUDFOUNDRY-APP-DOMAIN`/>.

-On the apps menu, click on the `Log in` menu item and you should be redirected to the Cloud Foundry login page.
-Enter dave and Password1!, or whatever name/password you used above, and you should be authenticated and redirected back to the single-signon home page.
+On the Apps menu, click on the "Log in" menu item.
+You should be redirected to the Cloud Foundry login page.
+Enter the user name and password that you created earlier (`dave` and `Password1!` in the example code).
+You should be authenticated and redirected back to the single-signon home page.

-If you try and access the `About` menu item you should see the `About` page as user `dave` is a member of the group that is authorized to access the end point.
+If you access the "About" menu item, you should see in the "About" page that user `dave` is a member of the group that is authorized to access the endpoint.

-If you try and access the `Contact` menu item you should see `Access Denied, Insufficient permissions` as `dave` is not a member of `testgroup1` which is required in order to access the endpoint.
+If you access the `Contact` menu item, you should see "Access Denied, Insufficient permissions" as `dave` is not a member of `testgroup1`, which is required to access the endpoint.

-If you access the `InvokeJwtSample` menu item, you will find the app will attempt to invoke a secured endpoint in a second Security sample app; `CloudFoundryJwtAuthentication`.
-In order for this menu item to be functional, you must complete the [JWT Security Quick Start](#2-0-resource-protection-using-jwt) below.
+If you access the `InvokeJwtSample` menu item, the application tries to invoke a secured endpoint in a second Security sample app: `CloudFoundryJwtAuthentication`.
+For this menu item to be functional, you must complete the [JWT Security Quick Start](#2-0-resource-protection-using-jwt).

 After completing the JWT quick start and `CloudFoundryJwtAuthentication` is running, accessing the `InvokeJwtSample` menu item while logged in should return some `values` from the app.
-If you are not logged in, you will see a `401 (Unauthorized)` message.
+If you are not logged in, you should see a `401 (Unauthorized)` message.

-### 1.1.9 Understand Sample
+### 1.1.10 Understand Sample

-The `CloudFoundrySingleSignon` sample was created using the .NET Core tooling `mvc` template (i.e. `dotnet new mvc`) and then modified to add the Steeltoe libraries.
+The `CloudFoundrySingleSignon` sample was created by using the .NET Core tooling `mvc` template (`dotnet new mvc`) and then modified to add the Steeltoe libraries.

 To gain an understanding of the Steeltoe related changes to generated template code, examine the following files:

-* `CloudFoundrySingleSignon.csproj` - Contains `PackageReference` for Steeltoe NuGet `Steeltoe.Extensions.Configuration.CloudFoundryCore` and also one for `Steeltoe.Security.Authentication.CloudFoundryCore`
+* `CloudFoundrySingleSignon.csproj`: Contains the `PackageReference` for the Steeltoe NuGet `Steeltoe.Extensions.Configuration.CloudFoundryCore` and one for the `Steeltoe.Security.Authentication.CloudFoundryCore`
-* `Program.cs` - added `.UseCloudFoundryHosting()` for dynamic port binding and `.AddCloudFoundry()` to read `VCAP_SERVICES` when pushed to Cloud Foundry
+* `Program.cs`: Added `.UseCloudFoundryHosting()` for dynamic port binding and `.AddCloudFoundry()` to read `VCAP_SERVICES` when pushed to Cloud Foundry.
-* `Startup.cs` - Code added to the `ConfigureServices()` method to `AddCloudFoundryOAuth` as an authentication service.
-Code was also added to define two authorization policies; one requiring `testgroup` claim, and the other requiring `testgroup1` claim.
-Additionally, in the `Configure()` method, `.UseAuthentication()` added the ASP.NET Authentication middleware to the request processing pipeline.
+* `Startup.cs`: Code added to the `ConfigureServices()` method to use `AddCloudFoundryOAuth` as an authentication service.
+Code was also added to define two authorization policies: one requiring `testgroup` claim and the other requiring `testgroup1` claim.
+Additionally, in the `Configure()` method, `.UseAuthentication()` was added to the ASP.NET Authentication middleware in the request processing pipeline.
-* `HomeController.cs` - Several code changes were made to the controller:
+* `HomeController.cs`: Several code changes were made to the controller:
-  * `Login()` and `LogOff()` action methods were added.
+  * `Login()` and `LogOff()` had action methods added.
-  * `InvokeJwtSample()` added to make REST call to `CloudFoundryJwtAuthentication`.
+  * `InvokeJwtSample()` was added to make REST call to `CloudFoundryJwtAuthentication`.
 Code was added here to grab the `access_token` from `HttpContext` and provide it in the request to `CloudFoundryJwtAuthentication`.
   * `[Authorize(Policy = "testgroup")]` was added to the `About()` action.
   * `[Authorize(Policy = "testgroup1")]` was added to the `Contact()` action.
-  * `Views folder` - Various view added for displaying results from the actions.
+  * `Views folder`: Various views added for displaying results from the actions.

 ## 1.2 Usage

 This package is built on the OAuth 2 authentication flow and the services provided by ASP.NET Core Security.
 You should take some time to understand both before proceeding to use this provider.

-Many resources are available for understanding OAuth 2; for example, see [Introduction to OAuth 2](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2) or [Understanding OAuth 2](http://www.bubblecode.net/en/2016/01/22/understanding-oauth2/).
+Many resources are available for understanding OAuth 2.
+For example, see [Introduction to OAuth 2](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2) or [Understanding OAuth 2](http://www.bubblecode.net/en/2016/01/22/understanding-oauth2/).

 To get a good understanding of ASP.NET Core Security, review the [documentation](https://docs.microsoft.com/en-us/aspnet/core/security) provided by Microsoft.
 If you are upgrading an application from ASP.NET Core 1.x, you may also want to review [Migrating Auth and Identity to ASP.NET Core 2.0](https://docs.microsoft.com/en-us/aspnet/core/migration/1x-to-2x/identity-2x).

-Additionally, you should have a good understanding of how the .NET [Configuration service](http://docs.asp.net/en/latest/fundamentals/configuration.html) works and a basic understanding of the `ConfigurationBuilder` and how to add providers to the builder.
+Additionally, you should know how the .NET [Configuration service](http://docs.asp.net/en/latest/fundamentals/configuration.html) and the `ConfigurationBuilder` work and how to add providers to the builder.

-You should also have a good understanding of how the ASP.NET Core [Startup](https://docs.asp.net/en/latest/fundamentals/startup.html) class is used in configuring the application services and the middleware used in the app.
+You should also know how the ASP.NET Core [Startup](https://docs.asp.net/en/latest/fundamentals/startup.html) class is used in configuring the application services and how the middleware used in the application.
 Pay particular attention to the usage of the `Configure()` and `ConfigureService())` methods.

-With regard to Cloud Foundry, you should have a good understanding of Cloud Foundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) and/or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)).
+With regard to Cloud Foundry, you should know how Cloud Foundry OAuth2 security services (for example, [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) work.

 In order to use the Security provider:

-* Create and bind an instance of a Cloud Foundry OAuth2 service to your application.
+1. Create an instance of a Cloud Foundry OAuth2 service and bind it to your application.
-* Configure any additional settings the Security provider will need.
-(Optional)
+1. (Optional) Configure any additional settings the Security provider needs.
-* Add the Cloud Foundry configuration provider to the ConfigurationBuilder.
+1. Add the Cloud Foundry configuration provider to the `ConfigurationBuilder`.
-* Add and Use the security provider in the application.
+1. Add and use the security provider in the application.
-* Secure your endpoints
+1. Secure your endpoints.

 ### 1.2.1 Add NuGet Reference